thephez/docs-core/docs/reference/p2p-network-quorum-messages.md

 > 🚧
 >
-> This message is used for intra-quorum communication and is only sent to the <<glossary:masternodes>> in the LLMQ and <<glossary:nodes>> that are monitoring in Watch Mode for auditing/debugging purposes.
+> This message is used for intra-quorum communication and is only sent to the [masternodes](../resources/glossary.md#masternode) in the LLMQ and [nodes](../resources/glossary.md#node) that are monitoring in Watch Mode for auditing/debugging purposes.

 The [`qjustify` message](../reference/p2p-network-quorum-messages.md#qjustify) is used to respond to complaints.
-This provides a way for <<glossary:nodes>> that have been complained about to offer proof of correct behavior.
+This provides a way for [nodes](../resources/glossary.md#node) that have been complained about to offer proof of correct behavior.
 If a valid justification is not provided, all other nodes mark it as a bad.
 If a valid justification is provided, the complaining node is marked as bad instead (since it submitted a bad complaint).

 | Bytes | Name | Data type | Description |
 | --- | --- | --- | --- |